pnutus/NHQM/README.md

 Library for solving spherically symmetric quantum-mechanical problems through basis expansion, with a focus on a complex-momentum basis.

 This code was part of a Bachelor thesis project.
-For more information, see the [thesis](http://publications.lib.chalmers.se/records/fulltext/179709/179709.pdf).
+For more information see the thesis [Quantum Resonances in a Complex-Momentum Basis](http://publications.lib.chalmers.se/records/fulltext/179709/179709.pdf).
 Some functionality has been removed during cleanup since then, so a [legacy branch](https://github.com/pnutus/NHQM/tree/legacy) was created for historical purposes.

 ## Usage